Approximate symmetries and quantum error correction: Discussion

-In this work, we developed a systematic quantitative theory of the interplay between continuous symmetries and QEC by introducing several notions of approximately covariant codes based on both global and local symmetry violation and analyzing their QEC properties.
-A key message is that the degree of symmetry (in multiple senses) and optimal QEC accuracy of a code are concurrently limited by trade-off relations between them, which may have numerous interesting implications in quantum computation and physics.
+In this work, we developed a systematic quantitative theory of the interplay between continuous symmetries and QEC by introducing several notions of approximate symmetry measures based on both global and local symmetry violation and analyzing QEC accuracy together with them in quantum codes.
+A key message is that the degree of symmetry (in multiple senses) and optimal QEC accuracy of a code are concurrently limited by trade-off relations between them, which has interesting implications in quantum computation and physics.

-We point out a few directions that are worth further study. {First, it would be interesting to further understand whether the two trade-off relations between global symmetry and QEC, which exhibit different behaviours under different noise models, can be unified.} Also, a natural future task is to extend our study to more general symmetry groups such as $SU(d)$ with multiple generators and parameters, for which more involved representation theory machinery is expected to be useful~\cite{faist2019continuous,KongLiu21:random}.
-Discrete symmetries are also broadly important and worth further exploring---although their incompatibility with QEC does not appear as fundamental as continuous symmetries~\cite{hayden2017error}, we do know interesting cases where it stems from simple additional constraints (e.g., AdS/CFT codes \cite{harlow2018constraints,harlow2018symmetries,faist2019continuous}).
-It would be interesting to understand the case of discrete symmetries in more general terms.
-Finally, in the last section we pointed to a few relevant physical problems in the hope of enriching the interaction between quantum information and physics, and there could be more.
-It would be worthwhile to further consolidate these connections in physics languages.
+We point out a few directions that are worth further study. {First, it would be interesting to further understand whether the two trade-off relations between global symmetry and QEC, which exhibit different behaviours under different noise models, can be unified.} Another natural future task is to extend our study to more general continuous symmetry groups including non-Abelian ones with multiple non-commuting charges, in particular, $SU(d)$ symmetry, which will complete the understanding of the limitations on the ability to perform universal quantum computation using transversal gates.
+More involved representation theory machinery is expected to be useful\cite{faist2019continuous,KongLiu21:random} in the $SU(d)$ extension.
+Discrete symmetries are also important and worth further exploring---although they are not as fundamentally incompatible with QEC as continuous symmetries\cite{hayden2017error}, there exist important scenarios where the incompatibility arises from simple additional constraints (e.g., AdS/CFT codes\cite{harlow2018constraints,harlow2018symmetries,faist2019continuous})---it would be interesting to have a more systematic understanding of the discrete symmetry case (note that this paper readily implies some results).
+Finally, in the last section we pointed to a few potentially relevant physical problems.
+It would be worthwhile to further consolidate these connections in physics languages, which would enrich the interaction between quantum information and physics and open new doors for both.